Last Updated on 9 months by DIARYNIGRACIA

 And then serendipitous days came along.

 Yet, while having work has in some ways limited my purpose, still in other ways it has expanded and deepened it.
-Giving me a chance to expand my deeper way to approach my dream.
+Giving me a chance to expand my deeper way of approaching my dream.

 And while the economics of the situation are complicated, and make me uncomfortable in some ways, this does not change how much I cherish my dream and goal in life.